Keyword optimization is an integral feature of Amazon SEO.

 Both these parameters are closely related.
 They must be written from sales point of view and must include keywords that are chosen keeping this point in mind.

 However, make sure that the final write-up is natural, readable and convincing to a potential buyer.

 For example, you could consider using keywords that highlight the benefits of a product.
 There are plenty of online resources on how to optimize your product landing pages.

 The products that appear at the beginning when you search using broad level keywords often have more reviews than low-level keywords.

 Thus, there is a direct correlation with Amazon search results and the number of reviews.

-To increase your review count, send your buyer a follow-up email after the purchase and request them to leave a feedback on your page.
+To increase your review count, send your buyer a follow-up email after the purchase and request them to leave feedback on your page.

-Similarly, if you get a negative review be in contact with the buyer and work out on correction measures.
+Similarly, if you get a negative review to be in contact with the buyer and work out on correction measures.